-Administrative Law Judge (ALJ) Peter Paul Castillo heard this matter in Martinez, California, on October 28, 29, and 30, 2013.
+Administrative Law Judge (ALJ) Peter Paul Castillo heard this matter in Martinez, California, on November 18, 19, and 20, 2013.

-Elisa Pandolfi and Ryan Neir, Attorneys at Law, represented Student.
-Student was not present at the hearing, except when testifying.
+Rebecca S. Williford and Elizabeth Dorsi, Attorneys at Law, represented Student.
+Student was not present at the hearing.

-Christina Ro-Connolly and Cameron Baker, attorneys at law, represented Probation.

-Bruce Pelle, Probation director, was present for the entire hearing.
+Christina Ro-Connolly and Cameron Baker, Attorneys at Law, represented Probation.
+Bruce Pelle, Probation Director, was present for the entire hearing.